Every Breath Matters: Addressing Unmet Needs in Respiratory Care

 Driving Scientific Research to Address Unmet Needs in Respiratory Diseases

 Our researchers are also looking beyond type 2 inflammation to discover new solutions for patients with mixed inflammatory responses.
-Sanofi is exploring the potential of OX40-Ligand, a key immune regulator, as a target to stop inflammation at its root.
+Sanofi is exploring the potential of OX40-Ligand, a key immune regulator, as a target to stop inflammation at its root.12

 Igniting the Next Wave of Innovations

 Sanofi leverages some of the best R&D technology in the form of artificial intelligence and data analysis platforms, patient-centric clinical trials and — most importantly — passionate scientists who drive our innovative spirit.
+Immunoscience is the bedrock of Sanofi’s research and development and enables us to apply deep biological pathway knowledge and expertise across different, often seemingly unrelated, therapeutic areas.

 As we continue to chase the miracles of science and unlock the potential of the immune system, we remain driven not by what, but by who is at the center of everything we do: the patient.